 Then a pretty busy day.
 We drive some 25km to Pichilingue – the ferry port of La Paz.
 And the place to obtain your temporary import permit.
 As Baja California is a Free Zone no need to have this all-important document before passing thru Pichilingue’s customs to leave for the mainland.
 A visit to Banjercito, the place to experience Mexican bureaucracy at work.
 A nice guy working pretty seriously starts the process – just to finish the whole issue within 10′.
 And Prado got its permit for 6 months in Mexico.
 Easy, friendly.
 Definitely easier if you speak a little Spanish – no idea if the officer knows a single word of English.

 On to the office of Baja Ferry.
 Just to learn that the nice boat to Mazatlan is replaced by an old heap of scrap until urgent repairs have finished.
 Thus, a floating coffin not suitable to transport any human beings.
 So, we opt for the alternative destination – Los Mochis.
 Well, this means we have to drive southwards along Sinaloa’s coast to reach Mazatlan.
 Who cares.

 We try to buy the ticket.
 Only possible once you have confirmed weight’n’mesure of your vehicle.
 Sounds easy, but isn’t as the balance is inside the customs area.
 Thus, we have to explain the customs officer that we need to enter his sacred territory.
 But not for leaving Baja – only to weight Prado.

-Finally, we pass customs – even with an extremely short inspection – get done the bureaucratic requirements and are ready to get our tickets.
+Finally, we pass customs – even with an extremely short inspection – get done the bureaucratic requirements and are ready to buy our tickets.
 Getting us and Prado out of the customs area takes a little more time due to a military check point on the way out.

 Probably buying the tickets in La Paz’ city office would be easier.
 Or on internet – provided the site runs properly.